aryavhir/AI-studio/replit.md

 # Overview

 This is a React-based image generation application built with TypeScript and Vite.
 The app allows users to upload images, enter prompts, select artistic styles, and generate AI-powered image creations.
-It features a clean, modern interface built with Tailwind CSS and includes functionality for managing generation history and live previews of user inputs.
+It features a sleek, professional dark theme interface built with Tailwind CSS and includes functionality for managing generation history and live previews of user inputs.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Modern dark theme with professional styling and visual appeal over bland designs.

 # System Architecture